blaynem/paldex/data-provider/README.md

 Note: While we aim to maintain this data and assure its accuracy, we cannot guarantee that it is 100% accurate.
 If you find any issues, please open an issue or PR.
 Especially if you can help with localization!

+## Todo:

+- Assure that any transformers correctly handle the translated data.
+Thre should be no english value checks in the transformers.
+- Find the keys that are mismatched across all non `en` locales and correctly edit the data.

 ## Folder Structure

 - `data-provider` - The main folder for the data provider.